flexera-public/policy_templates/operational/azure/tag_cardinality/README.md

-# AWS Tag Cardinality Report
+# Azure Tag Cardinality Report

 ## What it does

-This Policy Template is used to generate a tag cardinality (how frequently each tag value occurs) report for AWS.
-The report includes cardinality for all tag values for both AWS Accounts and Resources.
+This Policy Template is used to generate a tag cardinality (how frequently each tag value occurs) report for Azure.
+The report includes cardinality for all tag values for Azure Subscriptions, Resource Groups, and Resources.

 ## Functional Details

 This policy performs the following action:

-- Connect to the AWS Organizations API to get a list of AWS Accounts and their tags.
-- Connect to the AWS Tagging API to get a list of AWS Resources and their tags.
+- Connect to the Azure Resource Manager API to get a list of Azure Subscriptions, Resource Groups, and Resources, along with their tags.

 ## Input Parameters